 For technology, identify the technical support available for the student such as Canvas Help and SAC Distance Education Department.

-For student support services, these are some of the existing online services: online tutoring, math center, learning center, counseling, library services, and DSPS.
+For student support services, these are some of the existing online services: online tutoring, Math Center, Learning Center, counseling, library services, and DSPS.
 If you have program or discipline specific student support services (like the Center for Teacher Education), we ask you to list these here.

 Two federal laws pertain to the needs of individuals with disabilities in the United States.
-The first is the Rehabilitation Act of 1973 Section 504 and 508 and the second is the Americans with Disabilities Act of 1990 (ADA).
+The first is the Rehabilitation Act of 1973 Section 504 and 508, and the second is the Americans with Disabilities Act of 1990 (ADA).
 Check any of the following instructional materials that may be used in this course and will thus be verified to meet accessibility requirements.

 Think carefully about your choices here.
 Do you use these in your course?
 Are you able to verify they are accessible?
 How will you be verifying?